-Sunset Labradors is a small hobby breeding program located in Rochester, New Hampshire.
-I have dedicated 30 years to raising, training, breeding, rescuing, and loving Labrador retrievers.
-Currently, I share my home with 7 Labradors- 5 chocolates, 1 yellow, and 1 black.
-My canine kids enjoy playing in a large fenced-in yard and relaxing in the house with me.
+Sunset Labradors is a small hobby breeding program located in Rochester New Hampshire.
+I have dedicated almost 30 years to raising, training, breeding, rescuing, and loving Labrador retrievers.
+Currently, I share my home with 8 Labradors-6 chocolates, 1 black, and 1 yellow.
+My canine kids enjoy romping and resting in the house with me as well as playing in a large fenced-in yard.

-My goal is to produce intelligent, healthy, sound Labradors with correct conformation and classic Labrador temperament.
+The goal of my breeding program is to produce intelligent, healthy, sound Labradors with correct conformation, classic Labrador temperament, and moderate energy level.
 My dogs are the American show-type Labradors, often referred to as English Labradors.
 I breed blacks and chocolates.
-The girls in my breeding program have hip, elbow, eye, cardiac, EIC, CNM, PRA, and RD/OSD clearances.
+An intelligent Labrador with an eager-to-please attitude and a kind, loyal temperament are priorities.
+The girls in my breeding program have hip, elbow, eye, cardiac (by ECHO), EIC, CNM, PRA, HNPK, and RD/OSD clearances.
 The sires are selected based on their temperament, conformation, health clearances, and the pedigree.

 My puppies are born and raised in my home.
 For the first few weeks, the newborns are in a whelping box in the guest room where they are safe and warm.
 When they are about a month old, I move them into in a spacious indoor pen.
-Weather-permitting, they play in a large fenced-in outdoor area for several hours a day.
+Weather-permitting, they play in a separate fenced-in outdoor area for several hours a day.
+They are exposed to a variety of sights, sounds, and surfaces.
 My puppies have frequent visits from family, friends, and neighbors so they are well socialized.
-The litters are temperament tested and the results help me match the puppies with their new family.
+The litters are temperament tested at 7 weeks of age.
+The results help me match the puppies with their new family.

-Genetic testing is available for some inherited disorders including CNM, EIC, narcolepsy, PRA, and RD/OSD.
-An abnormal recessive gene causes these disorders.
-Dogs that carry one of these genes do not develop the disorder.
+DNA testing is available for some inherited disorders including CNM, DM, EIC, HNPK, narcolepsy, PRA, RD/OSD, and SK2.
+These disorders are caused by a single abnormal recessive gene, and they can be prevented.
+Carriers, dogs that with one defective gene and one normal gene, will never develop the disorder.
 An affected dog has 2 abnormal genes.
-A clear dog bred to a clear dog or a carrier bred to a a clear dog will never produce an affected offspring.
-OFA certificates are issued for dogs that have 2 normal genes and dogs that have only one abnormal recessive genes for disorders such as EIC.
-CNM, and PRA.
-Certificates are not issued if the dog has 2 abnormal genes.
-These genetic disorders can be prevented.
+A clear dog, with 2 normal genes, bred to either a clear dog or a carrier will never produce an affected offspring.
+OFA certificates are issued for dogs that have 2 normal genes and dogs that are carriers for these inherited disorders.
+Some breeders have their dogs tested for the more common genetic disorders such as EIC and PRA.
+Responsible breeders, especially stud dog owners, often test their males for additional genetic disorders.
+More information on inherited disorders in Labradors is posted on the Inherited Disorders page.

 The Animal Bill of Rights